 Apartment rentals are often cheaper than hotels and also have the advantage that they have a kitchen so that you can make your own meals, which will save you money on eating out.
 AirBnb is the most popular apartment rental company, but there are several other ones worth exploring – check out VRBO, Homeaway, Flipkey and Wimdu and compare their prices to Airbnb.
 You may find a cheaper deal.

 I am a huge fan of housesits – like I said, I’ve done four housesits in the past three months – and told you why I think everyone who loves traveling should housesit, but if you’re thinking about signing up with one of the many housesitting websites, I recommend reading these articles on my dedicated housesitting website:

 - Is housesitting right for you?

 - How to set up the perfect housesitting profile

 - Housesitting101: How to be chosen for a housesit

-My favorite housesitting websites are still MindMyHouse, Housecarers, and TrustedHousesitters, but I have also started using Nomador this year, a French-based housesitting websites with an impressive number of housesits (especially for you Francophiles, but also international housesits), considering they haven’t been around for that long.
+My favorite housesitting websites are still MindMyHouse, Housecarers, and TrustedHousesitters, but I have also started using Nomador, a French-based housesitting websites with an impressive number of housesits (especially for Francophiles, but also international housesits), considering they haven’t been around for that long.

 My most important tip for booking transportation: Don’t wait too long.
 It doesn’t matter if you travel by plane, bus or train, in almost every country of the world the rule is: the earlier you book, the cheaper the ticket.
 Here are some of the best websites to use to plan my travels and book flight, train and bus tickets: